pkamra/recommendation-engine-full-stack/README.md

 - when you are ready to deploy the custom sklearn scaling model to sagemaker, go to the next step.

-#13) Since the sklearn model is not a native sagemaker endpoint , but rather a  custom model being deployed in the sagemaker environment we will use the the sagemaker migration toolkit for deployment of the sklearn model as an endpoint in the Sagemaker environment.
+#13) <strong>Since the sklearn model is not a native sagemaker endpoint , but rather a  custom model being deployed in the sagemaker environment we will use the the sagemaker migration toolkit for deployment of the sklearn model as an endpoint in the Sagemaker environment.</strong>
-  -  Open the Cloud9 environment , go to the folder sagemaker-migration-toolkit.
+  -  Open the Cloud9 environment , go to the folder `sagemaker-migration-toolkit`.
 Here are the high level steps.
 Detailed steps are mentioned in sagemaker-migration-toolkit/README.md
   - `pip install wheel`
   - `python setup.py bdist_wheel`
   - `pip install dist/sagemaker_migration_toolkit-0.0.1-py3-none-any.whl`